Stopping off for a scratch ticket doesn't seem so silly after a $15 million winning ticket was sold in Fall River recently.

 Massachusetts' Most Expensive Home Ever Is Also Still Out of Your Price Range

-Nantucket boasts lots of pricey waterfront homes, but one that just hit the market wants to become Massachusetts' most expensive home ever sold.
-The 15,332 square-foot mansion is listed for a seemingly insane $56 million.
+Nantucket boasts lots of pricey waterfront homes, but one that has been on and off the market for the last year wants to become Massachusetts' most expensive home ever sold.
+The 15,332 square-foot mansion was listed for a seemingly insane $56 million.
+Now the price has dropped to a still jaw-dropping $48 million.
 So what do you get for all the money?

 More From WFHN-FM/FUN 107